SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 The *setter name* and enclosing parentheses is optional.
 If you provide a setter name, it is used as the name of the parameter to the setter.
-If you do not provide a setter name, the default parameter name to the setter is ``value``, as described in :ref:`Properties_ShorthandSetterDeclaration`.
+If you do not provide a setter name, the default parameter name to the setter is ``newValue``, as described in :ref:`Properties_ShorthandSetterDeclaration`.

 Unlike stored named values and variable stored properties,